ghiacciolodev/Visual-Project-Manager/README.md

 in the schema; a content security policy with a strict `script-src`, and the rest of the response headers with it.

-And the one that matters most, which no header closes: tokens live in `sessionStorage`, which any successful XSS can read.
-The policy above is depth, not a fix.
-The fix is a backend-for-frontend, and it is not here.
+And the one no header closes: tokens live in `sessionStorage`, so script running on this origin can read them.
+An `httpOnly` cookie would not change that outcome, since script on the origin can use a cookie without reading it; what it would change is whether the token can be copied elsewhere.
+[SECURITY.md](SECURITY.md) sets out the three settings that bound it and the two that are not in place.

 ---